FergusInLondon/Events/README.md

 $registry = new Registry();

-// As Handler objects are essentially
+// As Handler objects are - by default - initialised with a Callable parameter.
+This is overridable via subclassing.
 $registry->registerHandler("event.demo", new Handler(function(){
     echo "See, this is a very simple event handler.\n";
 }));